-Quantifying human exposure to the outdoor environment is a challenging task.
+Air pollution modelling is most often used to assess air pollution exposure and smoking behavior is typically self-reported in surveys.
+Although these models and surveys are validated, risks might be considerably underestimated because of exposure misclassification.
 Ambient concentrations of air pollutants at potentially harmful levels are ubiquitous in urban areas and subject to high spatial and temporal variability.
 At the same time, every individual has unique activity patterns.
-Epidemiological studies based on spatial temporal interpolation models or personal monitoring are extremely valuable.
+Similarly, quantifying smoking behaviour is challenging because this is typically self-reported in surveys and research showed that self-reported smoking is often underestimated.
+Epidemiological studies based on surveys, spatial temporal interpolation models or personal monitoring are extremely valuable.
 Nevertheless, their scientific contribution can be enhanced and integrated thanks to biomarkers.
 The latter have been introduced under the assumption that they could improve scientific research on health effects of air pollution and other exposures by:

 - improving the personal exposure assessment because of the close biological link with the individual;